 Other programs can help you sort them into albums or by detail, so everything is in a place easy to access.

 Is Adobe Lightroom and Photoshop the same?

 No, Adobe Lightroom and Photoshop, despite being from the same company, are not the same thing.
 Photoshop is a photo and digital media editing.
-However, it doesn’t sort and organize, or even store your images like Lightroom does.
+However, it doesn’t sort organize, or even store your images like Lightroom does.